 Here is what Stephanie had to say when we asked her about entrepreneurship:

-I always suggest taking a job in retail because this gives you a good 360 view of the industry, and there are a lot more job opportunities than in wholesale.
-If you’re able to take courses at the GIA (even remotely), I found this really helpful to do while I was working to really compliment my day to day experience with coursework.
+Gottlieb: I always suggest taking a job in retail because this gives you a good 360 view of the industry, and there are a lot more job opportunities than in wholesale.
+If you’re able to take courses at the GIA (even remotely), I found this really helpful to do while I was working to really complement my day-to-day experience with coursework.

-The diamond space is male-dominated, so what have you found to be effective strategies or mindsets in navigating this space?
+GenHERation®: The diamond space is male-dominated, so what have you found to be effective strategies or mindsets for navigating this space?

 Stephanie Gottlieb established her Fine Jewelry Collection and Bridal Concierge service in 2013 after having managed the finished jewelry collection for an esteemed Wholesale Diamond company in NYC and pursuing her Diamond Certification from the GIA.
 Stephanie is extremely hands-on with regards to her concierge service; she selects each and every stone option for her clients, and then brainstorms beautiful and modern designs that elevate her Bridal Collection beyond the traditional engagement ring.
 Stephanie’s fashion collection was inspired by Stephanie’s own personal jewelry wants and needs; each piece is intended to be delicate and sophisticated, with its own punch of personality.
 Her modern twists on classic designs translate into beautiful and wearable everyday fashion jewelry that can be stacked and layered by the wearer to create unique combinations.
 Stephanie lives in New York City with her husband, two children, and three Havanese pups.